 Who I am.I am a philosopher of science based at the University of Cambridge.
-I am Course Director in Philosophy at the the Institute of Continuing Education and Senior Teaching Associate.
-I am also a Teaching Fellow at the Leverhulme Centre for the Future of Intelligence and a Bye Fellow at Newnham College.
-Read about my role at ICE here.
+I am Senior Teaching Associate and Course Director in Philosophy at the the University of Cambridge Professional and Continuing Education and the Leverhulme Centre for the Future of Intelligence.
+I am also a Bye Fellow at Newnham College.
+Read about my role at PACE here.

 Before coming to Cambridge, I was a Postdoctoral Research Fellow at the Munich Centre for Mathematical Philosophy and a Lecturer at the University of Sydney.
 I obtained my PhD in Philosophy from the University of Bristol and my undergraduate degree in History and Philosophy of Science and Technology from the University of Athens. |